 - Leave the clothes overnight and launder them the next day.

-Cleaning the Washing Machine: Use a baking soda and water paste to wash the inside of your machine.
-The next time bubble gum or candy canes accidentally get loose in the washer, use baking soda and a plastic tool to gently clean the stuck on surprises off the machine.
+Use baking soda and water paste to wash the inside of your machine.
+The next time bubble gum or candy canes accidentally get loose in the washer, use baking soda and a plastic tool to clean the stuck on surprises off the machine gently.

-Here are some more baking soda tips for the Washing Machine.
+Here are some additional baking soda tips for the washing machine laundry.